Occupant Handbook - 3.0 Occupancy in your residential housing unit

 3.18 Occupant owned recreational equipment

 All recreational equipment including, but not limited to, hammocks, swings, ziplines, forts, etc., which involve the use of trees is prohibited.
 The use of freestanding recreational equipment (such as trampolines or play structures) is permitted in the backyard, excluding common areas such as apartments.
-The Occupant of Record is responsible for the safe operation and repair of all the equipment placed on the premises and is liable in the event of injury.
-The Occupant of Record may be asked to remove any unsightly recreational equipment.
-The Occupant of Record is responsible for the removal at the end of their occupancy, restoring the grounds to their original condition, and all associated costs.
+The Occupant is responsible for the safe operation and repair of all the equipment placed on the premises and is liable in the event of injury.
+The Occupant may be asked to remove any unsightly recreational equipment.
+The Occupant is responsible for the removal at the end of their occupancy, restoring the grounds to their original condition, and all associated costs.
 Please refer to section 10.3 Restoration of grounds of this Handbook for more information.

 Page details